stffrdhrn/sdram-controller/readme.md

 # _SDRAM Memory Controller_

-This is a very a simple sdram controller which work on the De0 Nano.
+This is a very a simple sdram controller which works on the De0 Nano.
 The project also contains a simple push button interface for testing on the dev board.

 Basic features